 In relation to keV-scale sterile neutrino motivations, the entanglement between the type of DM (particularly its velocity) and the formation of structures in the Universe, at all-scales, is of upmost importance.
-While the current cosmological model perfectly fits the data for galaxy clusters and scales beyond, Section~3 discusses cases where observations and $\Lambda$CDM simulations differ.
-Due their heavy mass range (100~MeV -- 10~TeV), CDM particles have non-relativistic velocities at the time of galactic structure formation, leading to the creation of a great number of galactic-scale structures.
-However when compared to $N$-body simulations some discrepancies arise at scales smaller than 10~kpc.
+While the current cosmological model perfectly fits the data for galaxy clusters and scales beyond, Section~\ref{sec:DMGalactic} discusses observational at galactic scales and their comparison with the $\Lambda$CDM predictions.
+In CDM models every DM halo contains ever increasing number of smaller and smaller mass substructures.
+However, when compared to observations some discrepancies arise at scales smaller than 10~kpc.
 Too few dwarf satellite galaxies are yet observed compared to what CDM settings predict, leading to the so-called missing satellite problem.
-Furthermore, the detected size of dwarf satellite galaxies is less than its expectation based on CDM-simulation results, leading to the too-big-to-fail issue.
-Finally, observations also tend to favor a galactic center with a cored profile, while CDM-simulations predict a cuspy matter distribution with a large rise in matter density at the innermost regions.
+Furthermore, the number of the largest dwarf satellite galaxies is less than expected from CDM-based simulations, making the astrophysical feedback explanation problematic and leading to the too-big-to-fail issue.
+Finally, some observations seem to favor a galactic center with a cored profile, while CDM simulations predict a cuspy matter distribution with a large rise in matter density at the innermost regions.
 Although astrophysical feedback effects or refinement of the simulations to fully include baryonic feedback could perhaps solve these CDM issues, as-of-yet no consensus has been reached in the community.
 Interestingly, the apparent discrepancy could also arise from alternative DM physics if the candidate particle velocity distribution is not cold but rather warm or even non-thermal.
 This fact motivates the keV mass scale for sterile neutrinos, as it marks a departure from the standard CDM scenario.